robertlugg/easygui/README.md

 We would like to welcome Juanjo Corrales to the team.
 He is responsible for lots of good new work this release.
 Of course we appreciate the work of everyone who contributed.

+NOTE: I decided in this release to change the API a bit.
+Please consult the function documentation for details.

 BUG FIXES
 ---------
  * Made changes guessing at fixes to any IDLE problems.
 Please report any problems found.